FBAR Requirements for Cook Islands Trusts

 FBAR Compared to Form 8938

-Cook Islands trust grantors frequently must file both FBAR and Form 8938 (Statement of Specified Foreign Financial Assets under FATCA).
-The two forms cover overlapping information but are separate obligations with different rules.
+Cook Islands trust grantors must typically file both FBAR and Form 8938, which cover overlapping information but are separate obligations filed with different agencies under different rules.

-Because the reporting thresholds differ, some filers must file FBAR but not Form 8938 (when aggregate foreign accounts exceed $10,000 but total specified foreign assets fall below the Form 8938 threshold).
+Because the reporting thresholds differ, some filers must file FBAR but not Form 8938 when aggregate foreign accounts exceed $10,000 but total specified foreign assets fall below the Form 8938 threshold.
 Most Cook Islands trust grantors exceed both thresholds and must file both forms.
-Form 8938 and other IRS-specific obligations are covered alongside FBAR as part of the broader compliance requirements that apply to all Cook Islands trust grantors.
+Filing one does not satisfy the other.

 Grantor Trust Reporting Considerations

-The grantor trust structure that defines Cook Islands asset protection trusts creates a specific FBAR reporting framework.
-The grantor is treated as owning trust assets under IRC sections 671 through 679, which gives the grantor a “financial interest” in all foreign accounts the trust holds.
-The grantor reports these accounts on the grantor’s personal FBAR.
+Cook Islands asset protection trusts are treated as foreign grantor trusts under IRC sections 671 through 679, which means the grantor is the tax owner of all trust assets.
+That tax ownership gives the grantor a “financial interest” in every foreign account the trust holds, and the grantor reports those accounts on a personal FBAR.

-When the trustee is a Cook Islands entity (as required under Cook Islands law), the trust itself is a foreign entity.
-Cook Islands trusts generally are not “U.S. persons” for FBAR purposes because they are formed and administered under Cook Islands law.
-The grantor’s obligation to report trust accounts on the grantor’s personal FBAR exists regardless of whether the trust files its own FBAR.
+The trust itself is a Cook Islands entity formed and administered under Cook Islands law.
+It is generally not a “U.S. person” for FBAR purposes.
+The grantor’s obligation to report trust accounts on a personal FBAR exists regardless of whether the trust files its own FBAR.

 Pass-Through Entities

-If the trust structure includes a Nevis LLC owned by the trust that holds the foreign accounts, the analysis adds a layer.
-The grantor’s financial interest passes through the trust to the LLC and ultimately to the accounts.
+If the trust structure includes a Cook Islands LLC owned by the trust that holds foreign accounts, the analysis adds a layer.
+The grantor’s financial interest passes through the trust to the LLC and from there to the accounts.
 FinCEN’s regulations attribute financial interest through entities where ownership exceeds 50 percent.
-Since the trust owns 100 percent of the LLC and the grantor is treated as owning the trust for tax purposes, the grantor must report the LLC’s foreign accounts on the grantor’s FBAR as well.
+Because the trust owns 100 percent of the LLC and the grantor is treated as owning the trust for tax purposes, the grantor must report the LLC’s foreign accounts on a personal FBAR as well.

 Delinquent Filing and Remediation

-Filers who discover they have failed to file FBAR for prior years have several options.
-The approach depends on whether the failure was willful and whether the IRS has already initiated contact.
+Cook Islands trust grantors who discover unfiled FBARs from prior years can come into compliance through several IRS programs, but the best path depends on whether the failure was willful and whether the IRS has already initiated contact.

 Delinquent FBAR Submission